Chinese University of Hong Kong

 The Chinese University of Hong Kong (Note: The word "Chinese" refers not only to the Chinese language, which "中文" means in modern Chinese.
 "Chinese" in this context refers to the ethnic group and, more importantly, the Chinese culture, according to the university's founding vice-chancellor.)
-(CUHK) is a public university in Sha Tin, New Territories, Hong Kong.
+(CUHK) is a public research university in Sha Tin, New Territories, Hong Kong.
+The Chinese University of Hong Kong (CUHK) is traditionally considered one of Hong Kong's "Big 3" universities, alongside The University of Hong Kong (HKU) and The Hong Kong University of Science and Technology (HKUST) due to their long history, strong academic programs, and high global standing.

 Established in 1963 as a federation of three collegesChung Chi College, New Asia College, and United College, it is Hong Kong's second-oldest university, with the first being the University of Hong Kong.
 Predecessors of the university included St. John's University, Lingnan University and Yenching University, alongside 10 other Christian universities in China.

 The university is organised into nine constituent colleges and eight academic faculties, and remains the only collegiate university in Hong Kong.
 The university operates in both English and Chinese.

-Four Nobel laureates are associated with the university, and it is the only tertiary institution in Hong Kong with recipients of the Nobel Prize, Turing Award, Fields Medal, and Veblen Prize sitting as faculty in residence.
+CUHK's affiliated faculty members and researchers include one Nobel Prize laureate and one Dan David Prize winner.
+It is the only university in Hong Kong that appears in the Nobel Prize Laureates and Research Affiliations list published by the Nobel Prize organisation.
+This recognition is attributed to Professor Charles Kuen Kao, who was awarded the 2009 Nobel Prize in Physics and was affiliated with CUHK at the time of the award.